martypavalko/PLC-Portfolio/README.md

 Accomplishments: Clears user profiles from remote desktop session hosts when users call in saying that they cannot connect to the sessions.

 This script is used to purge user profiles from remote desktop session hosts.
 First it takes the username of the user that is having an issue.
 Once inputted, it cycles through the session hosts and tests to make sure a profile has been created for the user.
 If it has, it deletes it and the corresponding registry entry.
 It then goes to the repository where roaming profiles are stores, and it purges them from there as well.

+### get-unusedmailboxes.ps1
+Approximate Time Investment: 20 hours

+Accomplishments: Purges unused mailboxes from Exchange servers allowing us to conserve more storage.

+This script, though it looks short and simple, took a long time for me to get working correctly.
+It retrieves a list of mailboxes from an organizational unit, then it checks the permissions of each mailbox.
+If no one else has access to it, then it adds the mailbox to an array.
+Once iterations conclude, it iterates through the

 ## Python